1974 New England Patriots season

-The 1974 New England Patriots season was the franchise's 5th season in the National Football League and 15th overall.
+The 1974 New England Patriots season was the franchise's fifth season in the National Football League and 15th overall.
 The Patriots ended the season with a record of seven wins and seven losses and finished tied for third in the AFC East Division.
-The Pats stunned the two-time defending Super Bowl champions, the Miami Dolphins in week 1 at Schaffer Stadium.
+The Pats stunned the two-time defending Super Bowl champion Miami Dolphins in Week 1 at Schaefer Stadium.
 The Pats went on to win their first five games on their way to a 6–1 start.
-However, they struggled in the second half, winning only one game before finishing with a 7–7 record.
+However, they struggled in the second half of the season, winning only one game and finishing with a 7–7 record.